wp-plugins/wp-ticket/readme.txt

 <strong>WP Ticket Enterprise</strong><br>
 * For enterprise level support <br>
 * Most advanced and fully featured WordPress based support system <br>
+* Comes with a client area; if you need your users to be logged in to see their tickets <br>
 * All extensions included <br>
 * All WP Ticket Pro features + <br>
 * Todo lists for tickets <br>